• Why Paris

 01 Thursday Dec 2016

-Posted by Trailblazer Travel Books in Paris Wanderings
+Posted Paris Wanderings

-A few good Parisian hotels to consider.
+inA few good Parisian hotels to consider.
 We continue to get good feedback on these four.

 If you’re tired of impersonal hotel chains or super deluxe swank with “over the moon” prices, look no further.
 Here are a few that have been renovated by architects and stylists with color, style and contemporary decor.
 Vitality, glamor, customer satisfaction and reasonable rates are the key elements of these properties.